Current Retail: $109.95-$264.95

 Fit, Suspension, and Ride

 The sternum strap can be adjusted up or down in ca. 2.5 cm (1 in) increments by changing the position of tough plastic fittings on small-gauge daisy chains on the shoulder straps.
-The quick release slider on the sternum strap gradually loosens under the jiggling of a moving body, so that it needs to be periodically retightened to keep the pack riding properly, something I have noticed on various other packs.
+Like, the shoulder straps, the quick release slider on the sternum strap gradually loosens under the jiggling of a moving body, so that it needs to be periodically retightened to keep the pack riding properly, something I have noticed on various other packs.
 I'd suggest that ME use the same lever-lock fitting as on the compression straps here.

 Carrying skis and climbing gear can jack the weight up enough to test the comfort and durability of the suspension, something that I haven’t yet had the opportunity to do, but based on experience I’d say this pack’s straps should be able to handle the load with reasonable comfort.